subaquatic-pierre/linux-tools/README.md

     fg

+- Add a number after fg if there are multiple terminals which have been minimized

 ##### HTOP

-_Check htop program in usefull program list_
+_Check htop program in useful program list_

+This software gives a full list of available and installed packages.
+It offers a GUI in the terminal to manage packages

 ##### Kill process

     sudo pkill -9 programname

-- 9 - send imidiate terminate command
+- 9 - Send immediate terminate command
-- without 9 the standard sigterm is sent to the program
+- Without 9 the standard SIGTERM is sent to the program

-##### Kill proceess by PID
+##### Kill process by PID

     sudo kill 90000